RonBY14/IEF/README.md

 # What Is IEF

 IEF is events framework that is driven by the goal of helping you with building event-driven software in a clean and quick manner.
-The framework was originally created for a real-time chat project, but it was written with the intention to be reusable and to fit almost every software.
+The framework was originally created for my real-time chat project, but it was written with the intention to be reusable and to fit almost every software.

 # Quickstart